Reduce, Reuse, and Share

 Efficiency Upon Efficiency

-In regards to transportation, Rifkin explains how the new model is one of maximizing the sun for energy so that we use less oil and gas, and creating a more efficient transportation system.
-Converting cars to battery powered like Tesla, and have those cars driverless and using those cars to collect data as they drive.
+In regards to transportation, Rifkin explains how the new model is one of maximizing the sun for energy so that we use less oil and gas, and creating a more efficient transportation system; Convert cars from gasoline to battery powered like Tesla, have those cars driverless, and use those cars to collect data as they drive.
 This efficiency is further increased by the millennial generation’s desire to not own a car and rather use car sharing apps such as Uber.
 Interest in sharing over owning, according to Rifkin, will result in 80% less cars needed on the road.
 Where there was waste and excess with the previous model, the new model creates efficiency upon efficiency.

 The Internet of Things is connecting objects to the grid so that they can be tracked and monitored with sensors.
 Buildings, roads, cars, crops and pretty much everything you can think of becomes smart and starts providing data.
 Data is then tracked and monitored and can be controlled remotely.
 Lights in buildings get turned off, temperatures get lowered, cars collect road condition data, and the list goes on.
 Rifkin sites that energy used by buildings, one of the leaders in creating pollution, can be brought under control by the IoT.
 He mentions that the second largest cause of pollution is the meat and dairy industry which he says the Millennial generation will also reduce, as they are moving to a plant-based, vegan diet.